 Gratitude gives you more to be grateful for

-Over time, making a regular practice of noticing things to be grateful for has the effect of teach you how to “selectively see” the good in everything.
+Over time, making a regular practice of noticing things to be grateful for has the effect of teaching you how to “selectively see” the good in everything.
 It gives your life a deeper sense of meaning and purpose by virtue of a psychological snowball effect.
 As a result, practicing gratitude gives you more to be grateful for.

 12. Persevering, even when it’s hard.

 You, and only you, know what you have been through.
 Perseverance, for all its difficulty and uncomfortableness, is a hugely important predictor of happiness.
 In life, there will always be challenges.
 We all know this.
 Even wealthy or conventionally “successful” people have them (the quality of the problems is just different).
 Thus, learning to find meaning in negative experiences is essential.